 5.4 Proposed Game Design

-In Contra-Indication players will use their medical knowledge toinvestigate the causes of a strange disease.
-Contra-Indication’s dynamics are based on RPG style, with several mini-games that will targetspecific skills.
+In Contra-Indication players will use their medical knowledge toinvestigate the causes of a strange disease and thereby save people from becoming (cute) monsters.
+Contra-Indication’s dynamics will bebased on RPG style, with several mini-games that will targetspecific skills.
 The game aims to train junior doctors to diagnose and treat the patients using clinical thinking, task prioritization, medical knowledge, policy comprehension, and communication.
 If patients are left untreated or the wrong decisions are made, their condition deteriorates until they become cute monsters, triggering a probability game as a last attempt to save them.
 See Table 2 for learning outcome and game dynamics.

 5.4.1 Level 1.